kikkipedia/KomputerStore/Readme.md

-# KomputerStore
+# KomputerStore :computer: :money_with_wings:
 Dynamic web page using Vanilla JS

 ## Description
 The app has three areas: